 - She hopes she can help children in domestic violence situations to ease the pain as their mothers try to improve their lives.

-- She knows she helps people like herself who have gone through similar type of experiences but when you ask her about it, she kind of smiles and just says, “it’s my little secret, how it helps.”
+- She knows she helps people like herself who have gone through similar types of experiences but when you ask her about it, she kind of smiles and just says, “it’s my little secret, how it helps.”
 I have a feeling it’s not such a big secret.

 - She hopes that in the entire process of the above, she can also involve the “normal” public to understand why some things happen to certain people and therefore, maybe they will be a little more understanding and also help.